jundalisay/spblist/content/en/bio/solutions/covid-star.md

 ---

-> The influence of stars on behavior is one of the links between Material Superphysics and Medical Superphysics
+{{< n n="The influence of stars on behavior is one of the links between Material Superphysics and Medical Superphysics" >}}

 Have you ever wondered why Covid and influenza are prevalent in Europe but not in Africa?